gtmtechltd/demo1/README.md

 Design
 ======

-As I am not able to use any third-party libraries, I have implemented:
+As I am not able to use any third-party libraries, I have implemented in pure ruby:

 * Base JSON functionality, for outputting of JSON
 * Base socket-handling TCP server, ensuring to use nonblocking sockets, with select(2)